 In exceptional cases, undergraduate students may pursue a joint B.S./M.S. program of study.
 Such students must follow the normal procedures for admission to the M.S. program in the option of their choice.
 Students attending courses or carrying out research toward an M.S. degree before completion of their B.S. degree requirements will be considered as undergraduate students and will not be eligible for graduate financial aid, graduate housing, or other graduate student privileges.

-These programs are managed by the Division of Biology in conjunction with UCLA and USC.
+These programs are managed by the Division of Biology and Biological Engineering in conjunction with UCLA and USC.
 There are two programs available:

 Caltech-UCLA Medical Scientist Training Program (MSTP)